TNTurnerLab/ACES/README.md

 6. <h4> '*_Phy_Align.py' </h4>

-	6. Multi sequence file given from rule muscle, and converted into a PHYLIP file format.
+	6. Multi sequence file given from rule muscle and converted into a PHYLIP file format.
 Generated by [Rule muscle2](#RM2).

 		a. '*_Phy_Align.py' is a multisequence alignment file that follows the formatting of PHYLIP files.
 The file contains a unique id for all the sequences that are hits and found in file '*_Multi_Seq_Align.fa'.
-This file is used as the input to rule [Rule RAXML](#RR), and can be refranced by user at any time.
-PHYLIPS formatting consits of two main parts a header that describes the dementions of the alignment, and the sequences itself.
-To understand ID name, refrence '*_NameKey.txt'.
+This file is used as the input to rule [Rule RAXML](#RR), and can be referenced by user at any time.
+PHYLIPS formatting consist of two main parts a header that describes the dimensions of the alignment, and the sequences itself.
+To understand ID name, reference '*_NameKey.txt'.

 7. <h4> '*_MSA2GFA.gfa' </h4>

 	7. This file will be used in addition to an external GFA viewer and will be generated by [Rule MSA2GFA](#RMG).

-		a. '*_MSA2GFA.gfa' is a file orginally converted from a multi sequence alignment format to a Graphical Fragment Assembly format.
-The purpose of a GFA format is to take sequence the sequence graphs made from the assembly, splice the genes in the graph, show overlap in reads, or replisent a variation in a genome.
-This file needs to exported out into an GFA viewer, such as Bandage, in order to view a graph.
+		a. '*_MSA2GFA.gfa' is a file originally converted from a multi sequence alignment format to a Graphical Fragment Assembly format.
+The purpose of a GFA format is to take sequence the sequence graphs made from the assembly, splice the genes in the graph, show overlap in reads, or replicants a variation in a genome.
+This file needs to export out into an GFA viewer, such as Bandage, in order to view a graph.

 8. <h4> '*_.RAXML_output.phy' </h4>